What are welfare checks and why should we do them?

 - Raise any concerns they have

-- Seek support if they need it
+- Get support if they need it

-Welfare checks are different from performance-related meetings, which focus on professional goals.
+They're different from performance-related meetings, which focus on professional goals.

 How to conduct effective checks

 It's up to you to decide how to carry out welfare checks, as it'll depend on your school's context.
-You might go for one-on-one check-ins with a clear schedule, or casual chats and a ‘buddy system’ that